carlkeifer3/Erlenmeyer/README.txt

 ``models``
 ----------

-The ``models`` module contains object which are created from your Core Data file, and inherit from either ``erlenmeyer.Model`` or their Core Data-stated parent class.
+The ``models`` module contains object which are created from your Core Data file, and inherit from either ``flask.ext.sqlalchemy.Model`` or their Core Data-stated parent class.

 ``settings.json``